yuninxia/HPCToolkit/doc/src/users/faq.md

 this error occurs when the version of CUPTI used by HPCToolkit is incompatible with the version of CUDA used by your program or CUDA kernel driver installed on your system.
 You can check the version of the CUDA kernel driver installed on your system using the `nvidia-smi` command.
-Table 3 *CUDA Application Compatibility Support Matrix* at the following URL <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#cuda-application-compatibility>
+Table 3 *CUDA Application Compatibility Support Matrix* at the following URL <https://docs.nvidia.com/cuda/cuda-toolkit-release-notes>
 specifies what versions of the CUDA kernel driver match each version of CUDA and CUPTI.
-Although the table indicates that some drivers can support newer versions of CUDA than the one that they were designed for, e.g. driver 418.40.04+ designed to support CUDA 10.1 can also run CUDA 11.0 and 11.1 programs, in our experience that does not necessarily mean that the driver will support performance measurement of CUDA programs using any CUDA version newer than 10.1.
+Although the table indicates that some drivers can support newer versions of CUDA than the one that they were designed for, in our experience that does not necessarily mean that the driver will support performance measurement of CUDA programs using a newer CUPTI.
 We believe that best way to avoid the `CUPTI_ERROR_NOT_INITIALIZED` error is to ensure that (1) HPCToolkit is compiled with the version of CUDA that your installed CUDA kernel driver was designed to support, and (2) your application uses the version of CUDA that matches the one your kernel driver was designed to support or a compatible older version.